KillingMaster/D2048/README.md

 # 2048 Clone

-This is project is an 2048 clone made with react native project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+This is project is an 2048 clone made with react native, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 The followng features are to be expected :